 May the Darkness embrace me.

 As you can see, my nightly devotional, like my morning devotional, is very idiosyncratic.
-And there is a minimal amount of systematization.
 Each of the recitations is simply something that I read that stood out to me and my mind drew some kind of connection to my Pagan practice.
 The ritual as a whole evolved organically and did not come to me as a whole.
 I have found that doing this at night helps center me and also “sanctifies” my day in a way that is difficult to explain.

 I admit, I often retire to bed without doing the ritual.
 I am uncertain whether I should make myself do it when I am not feeling like it, or whether I should just go with how I feel.

 Another problem I have encountered arises from the fact that I share my bedroom with me wife, who is not Pagan.
 I have felt very self-conscious doing this devotional in front of her.
 Should I do it earlier in the day, when she is not getting ready for bed?
 Should I do it while she is in the bathroom?
 If I do it in front of her, should I announce it in some way?
 Should I say the words aloud, or just mouth them, or say them in my head?
 Honestly, I haven’t worked this out yet.
 The problem might be solved if my altar were not next to our bed, but I like having it there.
 I’ll let you know when I work this out.

 Since first publishing this in 2011, I have added another aspect to my evening devotional.
 There is a bowl of water that I fill each morning as part of my morning devotional.
 Before I perform the steps above, I empty the bowl with the following prayer, from “The Garden of Proserpine” by Algernon Swinburne:

 From hope and fear set free,

 We thank with brief thanksgiving